spautz/limited-cache/README.md

 **Is this a least-recently-used cache?**

-No: For performance it only tracks by `set` time.
+Not by default: For performance it only tracks by `set` time.

-If you want items to expire based on when they were last accessed (instead of when they were set), you can `set` the value that already exists: only the timestamp will be updated, so performance won't suffer.
+You can turn it into a least-recently-used cache by calling `set` each time you `get` an item, though: items will then expire based on when they were last accessed.
+This case has been optimized so performance won't suffer.